Tila173/CodexCue_NLP_Internship/sentiment_analysis/README.md

 - ***Sentiment Distribution:*** The tool also visualizes the distribution of sentiments as the user continues to input new text.

 ## How to Run the Project
-Install Required Libraries: Ensure you have all the required Python libraries installed.
-You can install them using the following command:
+***Install Required Libraries:*** Ensure you have all the required Python libraries installed.
+You can install them using the following command: pip install -r requirements.txt